Prashanth291/BloodReportAnalysisXAI/README.md

 This intelligent healthcare platform is more than just a report reader—it's a comprehensive medical interpretation system that:

 - 📄 **Extracts** blood test data from images and PDFs using advanced AI (Google Gemini)
-- 🧠 **Analyzes** each parameter with 12 highly accurate machine learning models (99.6-100% accuracy)
+- 🧠 **Analyzes** each parameter with 12 highly accurate machine learning models (99.6-100% accuracy) trained on 100,000+ clinical samples
 - 🔍 **Explains** results using SHAP (SHapley Additive exPlanations), showing *exactly why* the AI made each prediction
 - 📊 **Interprets** clinical significance with comprehensive medical knowledge templates covering 28+ blood parameters
 - 💊 **Recommends** actionable next steps based on clinical evidence